tamino-martinius/node-next-model/README.md

 * Perform database operations in an **object-oriented** fashion.
 * Uses **Promises** for database queries.

-### Roadmap / Where can i contribute
+## Roadmap / Where can i contribute

 See [GitHub](https://github.com/tamino-martinius/node-next-model/projects/1) project for current progress/tasks

-* Convert to typescript
-* Implement NextModel as a Decorator for classes
 * Fix **typos**
 * Improve **documentation**
 * `createdAt` and `updatedAt` **timestamps**